OzairKhan1/DevOps/K8s-Kbeconfig-User-SA-Auth/README.md

 # Kubernetes Kubeconfig & Jenkins Authentication

-## Suggested Folder Name

-**Recommended:** `kubernetes-kubeconfig-jenkins-auth`

-Alternatives: - `kubernetes-kubeconfig` - `jenkins-kubernetes-auth` -
-`kubernetes-jenkins-integration`
+### The Best Approach is to Use Jenkin Pod inside the Cluster.
+Then We don't require the tokens at all.
+It will be handled automatically.
+###  We just need to install kubectl cli to run commands from pipeline within the pod.

+              **For Jenkins Setup go inside the pod and get the login password**
 ------------------------------------------------------------------------

 ## 1. Overview

-This project documents how to authenticate Jenkins with a Kubernetes cluster using a Kubernetes `kubeconfig` file.
+This project documents how to authenticate **Jenkins or Any External Application**  with a Kubernetes cluster using a Kubernetes `kubeconfig` file.

 The main concepts are: - kubeconfig - clusters - users - contexts -